csingh27/Personal-Curriculum/Skillshare Takeaway- How to Learn: Strategies for Starting, Practicing & Mastering the Skills You’ve Always Wanted.md

    * Fun- Good for the morale, not very efficient
    * Deliberate- Efficient, not very fun
    Blending fun practise with deliberate practise gives the best results- accelerating your progress maintainin high levels of              motivation
+4. Self-diagnosis to pin point the problem in your technique.
+Change one thing in your technique at a time to isolate the problem and      see the results.

+**Pushing through the dip**
+1. Acknowledge that you are in the dip (frustration phase- no progress) and accept its inevitability
+2. Deliberate scheduled practise is key.
+Keep on practising regardless of whether you feel like it or not
+3. Shift slightly to the 'Fun' kind of practise during this phase
+4. Use shorter practise sessions
+5. If it's a skill that involves physical engagement, taking a few days off might boost your morale
+6. Split the skill further into component parts.
+Little successes can overshadow the overwhelm.